Home Video Research/Materials

 About

-From 2022-25, Moving Matter has been led by interdisciplinary dance artist Rob Kitsos in collaboration with designer/dance artist Meagan Woods, filmmaker Beau Han Bridge and music collective Westport Sunrise Sessions.
+From 2022-25, Moving Matter has been led by interdisciplinary dance artist Rob Kitsos in collaboration with designer/dance artist Meagan Woods, filmmaker Beau Han Bridge and the music collective Westport Sunrise Sessions.
 With backgrounds in costume design, choreography and composition, our team of artists developed a methodology for material-led choreographic works including short film, installation, and live performance.
 We have collected a series of works from different material processes including linoleum, plastic wrap, wool, architecture and soil that have led to four short, experimentail films, the most recent of which received supported from the BC Arts Council.

-Through the Moving Matter research, we have had the pleasure of working with talented, generous individuals, including Tasha Feye Evans, Erika Latta, Lorainne Kitsos, Michael Meneer, Anna Wang-Albini, Sydney Bluck, Olivia Johnson, Alexandra Caprara, Brett Palaschiuk, Desiree James, Max Tyler-Hite, Irfan Brkovic, Winston Le, Kayla DeVos, Lily Walman and Uros Sanjevic.
+Through our Moving Matter research, we have had the pleasure of working with talented, generous individuals, including Tasha Feye Evans, Erika Latta, Lorainne Kitsos, Michael Meneer, Anna Wang-Albini, Sydney Bluck, Olivia Johnson, Alexandra Caprara, Brett Palaschiuk, Desiree James, Max Tyler-Hite, Irfan Brkovic, Winston Le, Kayla DeVos, Lily Walman and Uros Sanjevic.

-Kitsos has experimented with material-led, collaborative processes in his work as a professor in the School for the Contemporary Arts at SFU.
+Kitsos has experimented with material-led, collaborative processes in his decades worth of work as a professor in the School for the Contemporary Arts at SFU.
 Working with objects as points of departure in interdisciplinary collaborative projects, groups of students from dance, theatre, music and sound, visual art, design and film experiment with different modes of making and analysing new work.
 Many of these experiments focus on how to avoid creative habits and pre-conceived notions in order to stay attuned to the inventive trajectories that emerge directly from raw materials.
 Scholars like Jane Bennet and Tim Ingold have been influential in these approaches to sensing the vitality inherent in all things around us and the notion of thinking through making.

 Inspired by this research, Kitsos developed a website that collects tools for collaborative making across disciplines.
 With the help of artists from a range of backgrounds, the site includes a list of adaptable exercises across categories of space, sound, improvisation, group, form, build/expand and inspiration.